apache/commons-rng/commons-rng-examples/examples-stress/endianness.md

 application.

-The `stdin2testu01` application is able to read the input binary data and convert it to human readable format when run with the argument `stdout`.
+The `stdin2testu01` application is able to read the input binary data and convert it to human readable format when run with the argument `raw32`.
 Details of how to build the `stdin2testu01` application are provided in the [stress test](./stress_test.md) page.

 The platform endianess is auto-detected by the Java application.
 To run the bridge test use the following command:

-        > java -jar target/examples-stress.jar bridge ./stdin2testu01 stdout
+        > java -jar target/examples-stress.jar bridge ./stdin2testu01 raw32

 This should produce the following output files: